-Material - Ariat primarily uses leather, though in other components, there’s a few different fabrics or harder materials.
-Leather is simple to care for and can last you for a lifetime.
+Material - Ariat primarily uses leather, though in other components, there are a few different fabrics or harder materials.
+Leather is simple to care for and can last you a lifetime.
 We’ve covered care and maintenance further in this guide.

-Design - Ariat has a few different lineups: there’s athletic-style boots, work boots, all with a Western feel.
+Design - Ariat has a few different lineups: there are athletic-style boots, and work boots, all with a Western feel.
 You found this guide because you want to know what the hype on Ariat is, or you want to know which ones to snag to replace your old ones.
 You’re already in love with this style.

 Color - Ariat isn’t big on using vibrant dyes, which is a good thing.
 It keeps it closer to the rugged roots and nature of their style, and harsh colored dyes tend to bleed into your socks.
 Choose between natural tan, brown, and black colors for you boots, and you can’t go wrong.

 Waterproofness - Ariat boots come with a little bit of waterproofing (from natural or full-grain leather), but do require maintenance.
 On average, each Ariat boot will have two to three months of prime waterproof capabilities out of the box.